schattenbrot/mini-blog-api/README.md

 - pagination (might want to revisit later for a "better" response)
 - graphql?! why is this a thing?!
 D:
   - still cba'd
+- cba completing the readme for now D:

 ## License